How to Install FFmpeg in Linux

 Since the FFmpeg packages are offered for the most used Linux distributions and the installation will be relatively easy.
 Lets start with the installation of the FFmpeg framework in Ubuntu based distributions.

-On Debian, Ubuntu and Linux Mint
+Install FFmpeg on Ubuntu and Linux Mint

 I will install FFmpeg via the PPA recommended in the official blog.
 Open a new terminal (CTRL+ALT+T) and then run the following commands.